rsvp/victor/README.md

 making backdating of the issued timestamps impossible, even by the issuing server itself."

-[*The issued timestamps from victor are in fact the git SHA-1 commit identifiers.
-By examining the git log, the hash or signature of the original document can be recovered along with verifiable time parameters.*]
+Summary: **The issued timestamps from *victor* are in fact the git SHA-1 commit identifiers.
+By examining the git log, the hash or signature of the original document can be recovered along with verifiable time parameters.**